Comparative Literature

 Coursework Students in the combined program are required to complete fifteen graduate term courses.
 In Comparative Literature, the proseminar and at least five further courses, including at least one course in literary theory or methodology beyond the proseminar; at least one course each in poetry, narrative fiction, and drama; two courses before 1900, including at least one before 1800; a wide range of courses with a focus on one or two national or language-based literatures; and at least two courses with the grade of Honors.
 In Film and Media Studies, two core seminars (FILM 601 and FILM 603) and four additional seminars.

-Languages At least two languages (besides English) with excellent reading ability (normally one of these languages is French).
+Languages At least two languages (besides English) with excellent reading ability.

-Prospectus and dissertation At least one dissertation director must be from Comparative Literature and at least one from Film and Media Studies (in some cases, a single adviser may fulfill both roles).
+Prospectus and Dissertation At least one dissertation director must be from Comparative Literature and at least one from Film and Media Studies (in some cases, a single adviser may fulfill both roles).
 The prospectus must be approved by the Comparative Literature subcommittee and ratified by the Film and Media Studies Executive Committee.
-The dissertation must pass a presubmission defense of method (with at least one examiner from the graduate Film and Media Studies committee, and at least one member from Comparative Literature).
+Before it is submitted, the dissertation must pass a defense of method (with at least one examiner from the graduate Film and Media Studies committee, and at least one member from Comparative Literature).

 Master’s Degrees